-- All full-time students are expected to register in 12 units each quarter.
+All full-time students are expected to register in 12 units each quarter.
+We recommend all students enroll by September 1.
 For payroll purposes, students (with academic appointments) must register for at least 12 units before September 1.
 Students must be full time to qualify for any funding (academic appointments or fellowship).

 Courses numbered 200-299 are graduate level courses, and 100-199 are upper division undergraduate level courses.
 Courses numbered 1-99 are lower division undergraduate classes, and will not count towards your graduate record.
 Most, if not all, of your classes should be graduate level.
-Save the classes you want to register for to your schedule, and then click Register ALL.
-See the Fall Quarter 2021 Class Schedule & Registration Guide for more details.
+Save the classes you want to register for to your schedule, and then click Register ALL, or register for each using the "actions" drop-down.

 The Course Search Tool is another resource to search for available classes on the Office of Registrar’s website.
 Select “Engineering Civil and Environ (ECI)” from the Subject Area drop down menu.
 All available ECI Courses for the current quarter will populate (the Course Search Tool is also very helpful for looking at historic offerings of courses).

 Some courses might have a "hidden" CRN - for example ECI 290C and ECI 299 Research units, or ECI 289 Special Topics classes.
 You can find the CRN's for our Special Topics classes on our Courses website.